 Number of reported stolen bicycles 2007–2016.
 Source: Reported offences

-In 2016, 65,300 bicycle thefts were reported, which is a 2 per cent decrease as compared with the preceding year.
-The number of reported bicycle thefts was at an even level between 2007 and 2009, but has varied since 2010.
-The level in 2016 was somewhat lower as compared with the level ten years ago (-3 %).
+In 2017, 65,200 bicycle thefts were reported, which is roughly the same level as compared with the preceding year.
+The number of reported bicycle thefts has varied over the last ten years.
+The level in 2017 was somewhat lower as compared with 2008 (-2 %).

 Person-based clearance rate² for bicycle theft, 2007 – 2016.
 Source: Processed offences

 Most bicycle thefts remain uncleared, since there is seldom an identified suspected person.
 In 2016, roughly 300 bicycle thefts had person-based clearances.
 This yielded a person-based clearance rate² of 0 per cent.

 In 2016, 65,500 bicycle thefts were processed¹.
 Investigation was commenced for 5.5 per cent (3,500) of the processed theft and taking and driving away offences, while the majority, 61,900), were dismissed with no investigation.

 Number of persons suspected of bicycle theft, 2006 – 2015.
 Source: Persons suspected of offences

 In 2016, there were 950 persons suspected of bicycle theft, which is a 17 per cent reduction as compared with the preceding year.
 The number of persons suspected of the offence has decreased by over 10 per cent since 2007.

 Since bicycle theft is not a specific legal category, it is not possible to isolate the number of persons who were found guilty of bicycle theft from the statistic.